short-term loans background image

 Short-term loans are not for long-term use

-If you live on short-term loans, your:
+If you start relying on short-term loans every month, your:

-• Total debt keeps climbing
+• Total debt burden can rise quickly

-• Stress levels increase
+• Stress levels usually increase

 I can’t afford to repay my loan, now what?